 Stents When Do You Need a Stent?

-Your healthcare provider may recommend a stent to provide support inside a narrowed artery or airway.
-They will discuss the risks and benefits of the procedure with you.
-There are several conditions that may mean you need a stent.
+Your healthcare provider may recommend a stent to support a narrow or weak artery or airway.
+They will discuss the risks and benefits with you.
+Several conditions may lead your provider to recommend a stent.

 Aortic aneurysm or dissection

-Your doctor may use a stent graft to treat an aneurysm or of the aorta.
-The stent graft supports the weak area of the aorta and helps to prevent the aneurysm or dissection from bursting or rupturing.
-Stent grafts can also help to treat injuries that have weakened the aorta.
-Blood flows through the stent graft, and the stent graft prevents blood from leaking into the body.
+Your healthcare provider may use a stent graft to treat an aneurysm or of the aorta, the main artery carrying oxygen-rich blood to your body.
+Some medical conditions can damage the walls of the aorta.
+When the walls are weak, the force of the blood pushing through can cause an aneurysm or balloon-like bulge in the aorta.
+The stent graft supports the weak area of the aorta and helps to prevent the aneurysm from bursting or tearing the wall of the artery (dissection).
+Stent grafts can also help control blood flow after an injury and stop blood from leaking out of the blood vessel and into the body.

 Carotid artery disease